Valik3201/Valik3201/README.md

 ### 💻 Projects:
 <!-- TO DO: add projcets later -->
-- **Project 1**: [Web Studio](https://valik3201.github.io/WebStudio/) - Responsive web platform for a design agency, incorporating semantic HTML, CSS styling, JavaScript interactivity, and a mobile-friendly layout.
+- **[Web Studio](https://valik3201.github.io/WebStudio/)** - Responsive web platform for a design agency, incorporating semantic HTML, CSS styling, JavaScript interactivity, and a mobile-friendly layout.
-- **Project 2**: [Tea2Go](https://valik3201.github.io/Tea2Go/) - Interactive website for an non-real café, featuring a range of teas.
+- **[Tea2Go](https://valik3201.github.io/Tea2Go/)** - Interactive website for an non-real café, featuring a range of teas.
 Developed using HTML, CSS, and JavaScript interactivity.
-- **Project 3**: [easybank](https://valik3201.github.io/easybank/) - This is a responsive landing page solution for the Easybank challenge on Frontend Mentor.
+- **[easybank](https://valik3201.github.io/easybank/)** - This is a responsive landing page solution for the Easybank challenge on Frontend Mentor.
 It's built using HTML, SCSS, and JavaScript, with a user-friendly design.

 ### 🧩 Skills & Tools: